rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 **PDB I/O Parameters**

 The following initialization parameters can be set at the PDB level to manage Input/Output resources.
+The resource_manager_plan parameter does not need to be set.

 - ***MAX\_IOPS*** : the number of I/O operations for each second.
 - ***MAX\_MBPS*** : limits the megabytes for I/O operations for each second.